AFASSoftware/maquette/_includes/usage.md

-Domplotter works by rendering the desired representation of the DOM tree using a technique known as virtual hyperscript.
+Maquette works by rendering the desired representation of the DOM tree using a technique known as virtual hyperscript.
 Virtual Hyperscript (the `h()` function) is pure Javascript which executes very fast and has access to variables.